defunctec/Simple-Crown-Block-explorer-PHP/README.md

 	$ mkdir /var/www/databases

+### Test the explorer

-### Use "http://YOURWEBSERVERIP/index.php" to connect to the explorer
+	Use "http://YOURWEBSERVERIP/index.php" to connect to the explorer

 Extras
 ------